 The GSBS faculty that conduct interviews with prospective MD/PhD applicants will return an evaluation form to the GSBS.
-The forms will be used by the GSBS Dean and/or Associate Dean to rank the prospective applicants prior to December 15th.
+The forms will be used by the GSBS Dean and/or Associate Dean to rank the prospective applicants.
 The selection criteria will be based on three general categories: academic record, acceptable test scores and the individual profile which includes, but is not limited to, recommendations, research background, motivation, and interviews.
-The GSBS Associate Dean and the SOM Associate Dean for Admissions (or a designated representative) will meet after December 15th to determine the rankings and make offers.
+The GSBS Associate Dean and the SOM Associate Dean for Admissions (or a designated representative) will meet to determine the rankings and make offers as early November.
 The number of offers will vary depending on the availability of stipends.